ECB holds rates, focuses on new asset-buying plans

-NAPLES Italy The European Central Bank left interest rates unchanged on Thursday, holding them at record lows while it rolls out a batch of measures it hopes will see off the specter of deflation and revive the euro zone economy.
+NAPLES, Italy Oct 2 The European Central Bank left interest rates unchanged on Thursday, holding them at record lows while it rolls out a batch of measures it hopes will see off the spectre of deflation and revive the euro zone economy.

 The decision to leave rates on hold was widely expected after the ECB cut them to rock-bottom levels last month and the bank's president, Mario Draghi, said after the move: "Now we are at the lower bound".